mcvinding/meeg_course/tutorial_00_tips_for_writing_scripts.md

 ## Use section breaks when testing code
 When writing code you often want to run only a small snip of code, e.g. when you test your code while scripting.

 If you only want to run parts of your script, you can mark code and select `run selection` or press `F9`.
-However, constantly marking code manually becomes annoying, really fast.
+However, constantly marking code manually becomes annoying really fast.
 Instead, use section breaks.
 You start a section with `%%` (two percentage signs).
 The line is commented, and you will notice that the section is highlighted in a yellowish colour.
 If you now press `ctrl+enter` you will run the code in the highlighted section.

 ```matlab
 %% Make a section